e10m/WESley/README.md

 4. Ensure Docker containers can access mounted directories
 5. Ensure `reference` and `app` folders are downloaded and accessible via Nextflow params

-## Citation
-If you use WESley in your research, please cite:
-* WIP

 ## Contributors
 - **Dien Ethan Mach** - Pipeline development and maintenance
 - **Cassidy Andrasz** - Testing and optimization